wenchonghekk/academic/content/authors/admin/_index.md

     url: https://www.ufl.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My broad research area are  around  data science and machine learning.
-Specifically, my research focus on  spatiotemporal data mining,  knowledge-informed machine learning, trustworthy AI (uncertainty and interpretability), and interdisciplinary scientific applications (geoscience and oceanography).
+bio: My broad research areas are   data science, machine learning and artificial intelligence.
+Specifically my research focuses on spatiotemporal data mining,  knowledge-informed machine learning, trustworthy AI as well as  interdisciplinary scientific applications in climate science, environmental monitoring and physics simulation.

 # Interests to show in About widget
 interests: